louking/rrwebapp/docs/scoring-admin-reference.rst

   * Age: and Gender: should automatically be filled in

   .. note::
-      if you have filtered using Match, after editing, you may need to reload page and apply your Match filter again.
+      if you have filtered using Match, after editing you may need to reload page and apply your Match filter again.
 This is a bug
       (`#209 <https://github.com/louking/rrwebapp/issues/209>`_) and will hopefully be fixed in a future release

 * **Be sure to check the box under Confirm when you are satisfied the Standings Name is correct or "[not included]"**